camunda/camunda-tf-rosa/tmp/README.md

 # cl-oc-2         true           https://api.cl-oc-2.5egh.p3.openshiftapps.com:443    True     True        50s
 # local-cluster   true           https://api.cl-oc-1b.f70c.p3.openshiftapps.com:443   True     True        36m
 ```

-### 8. Install submariner in the clusters
+### 8. Install Submariner in the Clusters

-#### Create the broker nodes
+#### Create the Broker Nodes

-Submariner needs a dedicated broker node, we will create one in each cluster using rosa cli (we could also use the tf module later):
+Submariner requires a dedicated broker node in each cluster.
+We will create one in each cluster using the rosa CLI.
+Alternatively, you could use the Terraform module for this setup later.

 ```bash
 rosa create machinepool --cluster $CLUSTER_0 --name=sm-gw-mp --replicas=1 --labels='submariner.io/gateway=true' # todo: ideally, deploy accross regions